Branch No. 8

 The Colonial Presbyterians believed that the clery had a duty to teach as well as preach.
 Only through the knowedge of the Word could you live a porper life, thus when there was a church there was a school house by its side.
 Many pastors of this church were preacher-teachers, Dr. Latta being one.

 The pastorate of Dr. Latta spans 30 years.
 While serving this church, the people in the community urgently requested him to open a school where they could educate their sons.
 He did, acquired celebrity, and soon needed an assistant.
-It is said that when news reach the school that the British had been defeated at Concord, many of the scholars and the assistant left the school and joined the Revolutionary Army.
-A number of them became distinguished officers.
+It is said that when news reach the school that the British had been defeated at Condord, many of the scholars and the assistant left the school and joined the Revolutionary Army.
+A number of them became distringuished officers.
 Dr. Latta went with men of the community on one campaign and also a chaplain during a part of the war.
 This resulted in the closing of the school.
 However, after the death of Sampson Smith in 1781, and the closing of his school, Latta again yielded to many requests and reopened the Latta school.
 It regained its prosperity and was continued by Francis Latta, a son, after his father's retirement.
 The income from this school enabled Latta to purchase a farm, erect a fine house upon it and support his large family of ten children in comfort.
 The school was carried on in this home about three miles west of Chestnut Level and still stand bearing a date stone with the initials JML and date 1785.
 It is said he had in the house a "dark room" which he used as a seclusion for disobedient scholars.

 A History of the Rock Presbyterian Church by Rev. J. H. Johns (1872);

-Cecil Co., MD, Copyright(c) 2003 by Stanley W. Cowan (scowan1@rochester.rr.com)
+Cecil Co., MD, Copyright(c) 2003 by Stanley W. Cowan

 Sons of this Church.
 This church has been singularly blessed in raising up young men for the ministry.
 The original Latta family, that afterwards became so noted for its learned and eloquent preachers, came from Ireland to this country, about 1739, and settled near Elkton.
 Its heads were no doubt members of this church.
 Their son said they were buried in the Stone Graveyard.